 3. You haven’t given the CBD enough time to have an effect.
 We are used to immediate gratification, but plant products don’t really work that way.

 They need to build up in your body (as discussed above), and you may need to wait until the results are detectable!
 Your body often wants to repair itself and get better, but time is an important part of the healing process.

 4. Delivery systems.
 In pharmacology, we talk about different delivery systems.
 Taking something by mouth goes through a different process than putting something on your skin.
 Oral delivery systems can make a difference too—taking a dropperful of tincture or oil and letting it sit under your tongue for 60 seconds can be different than eating a gummy.

 Different delivery systems (topical, oral, edible, vaping) can lead to different bioavailabilities.
 Here are some general guidelines:

 5. Momma always said that “you get what you pay for.”
 There are more than a few low-quality CBD products out there.
 Businesses take shortcuts that can lower the quality of the CBD in their products.
 It shouldn’t come as a surprise that lower-quality CBD (if it even is CBD) will affect your results.

-This is why third-party testing is so important and why we provide an easy link to their independent lab results.
+This is why third-party testing is so important and why we here at Penguin CBD provide an easy link to our independent lab results.
 We’re proud to ensure that the quality of our products is there for everyone to see.